 Adding a good dose of animal poo to your veggie garden gives it a vital nutrient boost, with the poo of animals fed on grass and veggie scraps containing high levels of nitrogen which your veggie garden will love.
 Animal manure also increases microbial activity in the soil and improves drainage and moisture retention in sandy soils.

-How to Apply Animal Manure to Your Garden
+How to Apply Animal Poo to Your Garden

-Manure that is semi-dried can be dug straight into your garden when preparing the soil prior to planting, and you can also dig it in and around your crops once semi-established.
+Animal manure that is semi-dried can be dug straight into your garden when preparing the soil prior to planting,=.
+You can also dig it in and around your crops once semi-established.
 Just be careful with the really fresh stuff as this can burn plants – it’s best to leave it to mature in a pile for a few weeks or so (turn it occasionally) before adding to your garden.

 Which Animal Poo is Best to Use as Garden Fertilizer?

 It really depends on what you can get easily – after all, if you have to travel hundreds of kilometres to get a particular type then the time, fuel cost and vehicle emissions probably outweighs the environmental benefits (rather than ‘food miles’, I guess this is called ‘poo miles’?!)